Jacksonville Station

 Jacksonville, NC 28540

-NCDOT and JUMPO representatives will be available to answer questions and received comments.
-Comments may also be submitted by phone 910-938-7433 or by email jumpo@jacksonvillenc.gov
+NCDOT and JUMPO representatives will be available to answer questions and receive feedback on this project.
+The public is encouraged to attend at any time during the hours above.
+Comments may also be submitted by phone 910-938-7433 or email jumpo@jacksonvillenc.gov.

-Persons who require special accommodations under Americans with Disabilities Act (ADA) should contact JUMPO no later than April 14th.
+Need Accommodations?
+Anyone who requires special accommodations under Americans with Disabilities Act (ADA) should contact Emily Richards, NCDOT Public Involvement, 919-707-6014, edrichards1@ncdot.gov

 Public Participation Plan